 This is the very same situation that Jesus faced with these chief priests.
 They were elected officials, not representatives of God.
 They did not know God, evidenced by the fact that they could not see that Jesus was God's representative.

-The only way to know the Supreme Being is to be exchanging a loving relationship with Him, because the Supreme Being is a very exclusive Person, and He is a loving Person.
+The only way to know the Supreme Being is to be exchanging a loving relationship with Him.
+The Supreme Being is a very exclusive Person, and He is a loving Person.
 He only lets in those who want to exchange a relationship of loving service with Him.
-He doesn’t let those who are jealous or envious of Him see Him and know Him.
-This is, in fact, precisely why we are in the physical world, covered by temporary physical bodies and not able to see Him.

 Those of us living in the physical world in temporary bodies, away from God, are here because we want to be the Supreme Being.
 We want to be in charge.
 We want others to respect us, and idolize us.
 We want to be the president, or the CEO, or the boss, or the pope (or priest), or the mother or father, or the best player in history, or the most respected actor, or the biggest musician ever.
 Whatever genre we choose, we want to be the best.
 We want to be admired.
 We want to be worshiped.
 We want to be idolized.